wildwestrom/blueprint-string-creator/README.md

   -V, --version                  Print version
 ```

+You can then copy the blueprint and paste it into Factorio.

+## Future plans

+I'd really like to format the list of possible tile names more nicely, but I don't know if clap will let me do that.

 ## License
 This program uses a compiled version of GNU Unifont for text rendering.
 GNU Unifont is licensed under the SIL Open Font License version 1.1.
 See <https://scripts.sil.org/OFL>